Facebook

 Carbon steel is also a good choice, but it’s not as tough as stainless steel.

 In terms of sizing and shape, you’ll find short, long, thin, and thick blades.
 Short blades allow for preciseness, but longer blades will speed up your work time.
-Thinner blades are also best for precise cutting, but thicker blades are more suitable for thick and dense growth.
+Thinner blades are best for precise cutting, but thicker blades are more suitable for thick and dense growth.

 Top Tip

 No matter what blade you choose, make sure to keep it clean so that it will last a while.
-Residue can build up on blades so after each use, wipe down the blades to ensure they’re clean and dry before storing them.
+Residue can build up on blades, so after each use, wipe down the blades to ensure they’re clean and dry before storing them.

 Cutting Capacity

-Not all grass shears specify the cutting capacity since most are just designed for grass.
+Not all grass shears specify the cutting capacity since most are designed for grass.
 However, some can cut up to about ¾ inches thick, making them versatile since you can use them on bushes and trees, too.

 Weight